 You can also work on reaching your goals as a side hustle.
 For example, you could work in a restaurant for industry experience and a steady income, while also building your food blog or food photography business on the side.

 When Escoffier graduates are ready to start their working careers, they have access to some helpful resources.
-They receive lifetime Career Services assistance, which helps with resume writing, interview prep, and job listings.
+They receive Career Services assistance, which helps with resume writing, interview prep, and job listings.
 They can also join the Auguste Escoffier Alumni Association where fellow alumni discuss new job opportunities and provide mentorship to newer graduates.

 “What I am most proud of in my culinary journey is that I went from a nobody to a somebody from my experience here at [Escoffier].
 I had tried my hand at a dozen careers before my first restaurant line cook job and found my passion for cooking.
 Initially it made me want to better myself and follow my passion and enroll in culinary school.
 I went from only 7 months cooking experience to now 2 years cooking experience and now Sous Chef of my job.”